All Babies Cry

 - When babies are often left to cry they feel scared and alone and won't learn they can rely on you.
 If this keeps happening they may give up asking for your help.

-- Your baby will be able to recognise your voice in the womb.
+- Your baby will have learnt to recognise your voice in the womb

 - Songs and nursery rhymes, humming and ‘shushing’ can all help.